Most 3-HR games ever? Here's the top 10

 Hitting three home runs in a single game, while a remarkable feat, isn't among baseball's most uncommon accomplishments.
-It was done a dozen times just last season, and it's frequently dwarfed by the rarity of a no-hitter, triple plays or even a four-homer game.
+It's frequently dwarfed by the rarity of a no-hitter, triple plays or even a four-homer game.

 But what is rare are the players who have homered three times in a game more than once, something only 104 players have accomplished since at least 1908.
 At the top of that list is a group of 15 players who've done so at least four times.
 Below is a look at each of those players and the performances that put them among this elite company:

 His first three-homer game came on May 31, 2016, playing for the Red Sox in a 6-2 win against Baltimore.
 He followed that up with another three-homer game on Aug.
 14 of that year against Arizona, a 16-2 win in which he drove home half of Boston's runs.
 He went on to finish second to Mike Trout in AL MVP voting that year.
 In 2018, he again had a pair of three-homer games for the Red Sox with three solo shots against the Angels on April 17 (a 10-1 win), and again on May 2 against Kansas City.
 In the process, he also joined Johnny Mize (1938 and 1940) to become just the second player in history to have a pair of three-homer games in separate seasons.
 Betts also became the first player to have four three-plus-homer games before age 26, passing Ralph Kiner and Boog Powell, who both had three such games.
 On July 26, 2019, he became the eighth player with at least five three-homer games when he went deep in each of his first three plate appearances against the Yankees at Fenway Park.
 And on Aug.
 13, 2020, Betts made it an MLB-record-tying six career games with three homers for the Dodgers against the Padres at Dodger Stadium.